How to Clean Every Type of Shoe

-Clean off debris by wiping a solution of equal parts water and white vinegar over the stains.
+How to clean shoes mostly depends on their material.
+For leather shoes, clean off debris by wiping a solution of equal parts water and white vinegar over the stains.
 Once your shoes are dry, rub them with a soft cloth.
 Buff scuffs away with a wet cloth dipped into baking soda.
 Wipe your shoes off, then buff them once more after they’ve dried.
-Don't miss these chemical-free house cleaning hacks.

 Using a nailbrush or scrub brush, gently wipe off debris from the outside of your boot.
 Then grab a white eraser to rub away more stubborn stains.
 Now, wipe the outside of the shoe with a damp cloth—if it’s too wet, you could ruin the material.
 Using a solution of equal parts cold water and distilled vinegar, gently work at the areas in need of spot cleaning.
 Finish by wiping the solution off with a damp cloth, then stuffing your boots with newspaper so they keep their shape while drying.

 Start by wiping dirt off canvas slip-ons and sneakers with a clean toothbrush.
-Then use that toothbrush to scrub a paste made of equal parts baking soda and water into shoe’s soles.
+Then, use that toothbrush to scrub a paste made of equal parts baking soda and water into shoe’s soles.
 Next, run the gentle cycle of your washing machine with cold water, adding about half the amount of detergent you’d typically use when the machine is about half full.
 When it’s three-quarters full, toss your shoes in.
 Let them air dry—using the dryer or a vent could shrink your shoes.
-These are other surprising things you never knew you could put in the washing machine.
+Here are more details on how to clean shoes, and other products, in the washing machine.

 Get loose dirt off with a toothbrush, then clean your brush.
 Dip it into a teaspoon of laundry detergent mixed with a cup of water.
 Use the solution on the fabric, mesh, and rubber areas, but don’t use it on foam or leather.
 Use a wet sponge to wipe the suds off.
 Refresh your laces by pretreating stains with a dab of laundry detergent, then throwing them in a delicates bag while you’re doing laundry.
 Clean off the area around them before restringing your shoes.